c3g/micm-project-match/README.md

 - Redis

 ## Installation

-To configure the api, copy `api/.env.example` to `api/.env` and modify the variables.
+To configure the API, copy `api/.env.example` to `api/.env` and modify the variables.
+Then, copy `api/src/config/nodemailer.example.js` to `api/src/config/nodemailer.js`
+and modify the configuration.

 From the project root follow this to set up the database and run the project:
 ```
 # setup database